NikolaiRadke/AI.duino/README.md

 ![AI.duino](http://www.nikolairadke.de/aiduino/aiduino_back.png)
 # 🤖 AI.duino - AI assistant for Arduino IDE 2.X

-AI.duino integrates the API providers **Claude, ChatGPT, Gemini, Mistral, Perplexity, Cohere, Croq, Vertex, Hugging Face** and local providers
-**Claude Code, Codex CLI, LM Studio and Ollama** directly into the Arduino IDE for intelligent code assistance.
+AI.duino integrates the API providers **Claude, ChatGPT, Gemini, Mistral, Perplexity and Cohere, Croq**, aggregator services **OpenRouter and Hugging Face**, and local providers **Claude Code, Codex CLI, LM Studio and Ollama** directly into the Arduino IDE for intelligent code assistance.
 It also works with **VS Code**.
 Please use the newest Version to avoid annoying bugs.

 **Hint:** Groq ist not Grok!
 AI.duino is Elon-free!